sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The present specification ensures that these URI schemes are properly defined going forward.

-{: #uri-schemes-swid}
+{: #uri-scheme-swid}
-### "swid" URI Scheme
+## "swid" URI Scheme

 There is a need for a scheme name that can be used in URIs that point to a specific software tag by that tag's tag-id, such as the use of the link entry as described in {{model-link}}) of this document.
-Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
-The scheme "swid" is hereby registered as a 'permanent' scheme for that purpose.
+Since this scheme is used both in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
+In {{swid-reg}}, the scheme "swid" is registered as a 'permanent' scheme for that purpose.

 URIs specifying the "swid" scheme are used to reference a software tag by its tag-id.
 A tag-id referenced in this way can be used to identify the tag resource in the context of where it is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using URIs with this scheme.